chrisfalter/DataScience/NLP/NaiveBayes/README.md

-## Text Classification with Naive Bayes
+## Document Classification with Naive Bayes